-Upon completion of this offering, our authorized capital stock will consist of shares of common stock, par value \$0.0001 per share, and shares of preferred stock, par value \$0.0001 per share, all of which shares of preferred stock will be undesignated.
+Upon completion of this offering, our authorized capital stock will consist of 500,000,000 shares of common stock, par value \$0.0001 per share, and 10,000,000 shares of preferred stock, par value \$0.0001 per share, all of which shares of preferred stock will be undesignated.

-As of March 31, 2021, shares of our common stock (of which shares are subject to a right of repurchase by us pursuant to a stock restriction agreement between us and the holders of such shares) were outstanding and held of record by 30 stockholders, and 20,004,280 shares of Series A convertible preferred stock, 9,627,234 shares of Series A-2 convertible preferred stock and 24,000,000 shares of Series B convertible preferred stock were outstanding and held of record by 18 stockholders.
+As of March 31, 2021, 2,180,803 shares of our common stock (of which 458,713 shares are subject to a right of repurchase by us pursuant to a stock restriction agreement between us and the holders of such shares) were outstanding and held of record by 30 stockholders, and 20,004,280 shares of Series A convertible preferred stock, 9,627,234 shares of Series A-2 convertible preferred stock, 48,000,000 shares of Series B convertible preferred stock and 32,054,521 shares of Series C convertible preferred stock were outstanding and held of record by 31 stockholders.
 This amount does not take into account the conversion of all outstanding shares of our preferred stock into common stock upon the closing of this offering.